robinboncoeur/ArtAndAGI/docs/Charlotte/B2Scene09r.md

 "I know," she said softly.

 I took a sip from my glass.
-"Now, this *really* isn't just so you can wear togs, is it?"
+"Just checking.
+This really isn't just so you can wear togs, is it?"

 "No, of course not."
 She finally looked at me—her eyes had reddened.
 "No, it's...
 I've actually been thinking about it, ever since I started the treatments.
 Off and on."

 “Right then,” I said.
-“We’re not going to pretend it’s about swimwear.
-This is about something else.”
+“This is about something else.”
 The knot was gone.
 I looked away for a moment.
-“When you picture it done, what do you actually feel?
+“Tell me, when you picture it done, what do you actually feel?
 Relief?
 Or just less fear?”

 She looked away, biting her nail.
 The clock in the kitchenette ticked.

 "Relief?"
+Her eyes held the question.

 "You're not sure?"

 "No, it's not that.
 Just—" Her fingers stroked her temple.
 She frowned slightly.
-"I know this sounds weird, but am I allowed to feel, like, relief?"
+"I know this sounds weird, but am I allowed to feel... relief?"

 "What do you mean, 'allowed'?
 It's your body, Charlotte."